Third gender in Sri Lanka: Health

 The third gendered community often face discrimination from health workers on the island, and can find it hard to change their gender even if legally entitled to.

 Feminism

-A complaint about the treatment of third gender in Sri Lanka states that the gender disparity between men and women in employment shows how hard it is for third gendered to gain employment.
+A complaint about the treatment of the third gender in Sri Lanka states that the gender disparity between men and women in employment shows how hard it is for the third gender to gain employment.